 Court-Ordered Mediation is a process whereby the parents and a third-party mediator work together to gather information, isolate issues of disagreement, generate options to settle those issues, negotiate among those options, and reach a mutually satisfactory agreement to accommodate the needs of both parents and their children.
-This past year, 76 cases were submitted for court-ordered mediation with 44 cases reaching agreement.
-Agreements were approved by the Court for a 58% success rate.
-There were 3 mediations of clients returning for a second time, reaching 2 agreements for a 67% success rate.
+This past year, 56 cases were submitted for court-ordered mediation with 32 cases reaching agreement.
+Agreements were approved by the Court for a 57% success rate.
+There were 3 mediations of clients returning for a second time, reaching 3 agreements for a 100% success rate.
 Hearings were held for all mediated agreements.

 The Pro-Se Mediation program enables citizens who divorced, established parentage in this county, or obtained an administrative order of paternity through the Lorain County Child Support Enforcement Agency to avail themselves of mediation.
 Issues for mediation include property that has not been returned or transferred, exchange of medical insurance information, unpaid medical bills, noncompliance with visitation schedules, and establishing visitation.
-In 2015, the Court received 225 referrals with 43 cases mediated.
-Agreements were reached in 53% of the cases mediated.
-There were 3 clients with prior mediation returning for a second time, reaching 2 agreements, for a success rate of 67%.
+In 2016, the Court received 155 referrals with 75 cases mediated.
+Agreements were reached in 27% of the cases mediated.
 Hearings were held for all mediated agreements.

 The Juvenile Truancy Mediation program brings together the child and the parent (or legal guardian) for a mediation session to examine the core issues in the family that interfere with the child attending school on a consistent basis.
-No other parties are present for this mediation.
-In 2015, there were 22 referrals made for mediation.
-10 of those referred actually participated in truancy mediation.
-Of those who participated, there were 9 agreements reached for a 90% success rate.
+No # other parties are present for this mediation.
+In 2016, there were 18 referrals made for mediation.
+13 of those referred actually participated in truancy mediation.
+Of those who participated, there were 9 agreements reached for a 69% success rate.

 The Visitation Assessment unit assists the Court and parties in the implementation of visitation orders.
 This assistance may include an investigative report with recommendations to the Court regarding companionship, implementing or monitoring visitation schedules, and supervising visitation in the Department.
 A visitation assessment may be requested by either a client or his/her attorney but requires an accompanying Court order to access the service.
-In 2015, there were 48 cases referred for assessments with 64 reports completed and submitted to the Court.
+In 2016, there were 44 cases referred for assessments with 62 reports completed and submitted to the Court.
 These reports include facilitation reports, supervised visitation reports, and other reports.
-A total of 186 supervised visits took place in the department this past year serving 440 clients.
+A total of 223 supervised visits took place in the department this past year serving 544 clients.